def324/sunside/docs/data-sources.md

 - Natural Earth admin-0 country boundaries (public domain), distributed as TopoJSON via world-atlas:
   - `https://github.com/topojson/world-atlas`

-Raw snapshot path in this repo:
+Local cache path:

-- `data/world-countries-50m.json`
+- `data/world-countries-50m.json` (local cache; gitignored and not committed by default)

 The script can also download a default snapshot from: